2012 United States House of Representatives elections in New York

-The 2012 United States House of Representatives elections in New York were held on Tuesday, November 6, 2012 to elect the twenty-seven U.S. representatives from the state, one from each of the state's twenty seven congressional districts, a loss of two seats following the 2010 United States Census.
-The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election, and a U.S. Senate election.
-The two existing districts that were eliminated were District 9, held by Republican Rep. Bob Turner, and District 22, held by retiring Democratic Rep. Maurice Hinchey.
+The 2012 United States House of Representatives elections in New York were held on Tuesday, November 6, 2012, to elect the 27 U.S. representatives from the state.
+New York lost two congressional seats following the 2010 United States census; the two existing districts that were eliminated were District 9, held by Republican Rep. Bob Turner, and District 22, held by retiring Democratic Rep. Maurice Hinchey.

-Party primary elections occurred June 26, 2012, with the general election coinciding with the national elections on November 6, 2012.
+Party primary elections occurred on June 26, 2012, with the general election coinciding with the national elections on November 6, 2012.

-On election day, the Democratic Party regained two seats previously held by Republicans, while the Republican Party regained one seat previously held by a Democrat.
-In the 113th Congress, which first met on January 3, 2013, the New York delegation initially consisted of 21 Democrats and six Republicans.
+On Election Day, 21 Democrats and six Republicans prevailed.
+The Democratic Party regained two seats previously held by Republicans, while the Republican Party regained one seat previously held by a Democrat.

 Redistricting

 Each caucus in the New York State Legislature submitted their proposed 27-district maps to an appointed special master on February 29, 2012.
 On March 6, the special master Judge Roanne L. Mann released her own proposed map, and slightly revised them again on March 12.

 On March 19, the United States District Court for the Eastern District of New York imposed the special master's maps, with minor modifications.